Alexian123/Alexian123/README.md

 - 👋 Hi, I’m @Alexian123
-- 👀 I’m interested in GNU/Linux, game development and low level stuff
+- 👀 I’m interested in GNU/Linux and programming
-- 🌱 I’m currently learning Java and OpenGL
 - 📫 How to reach me: alexianhentiu1208@gmail.com

 <!---